 What Is a Disc Herniation?

-A disc herniation occurs when your spinal disc at the cervical (neck) or thoracic (mid-back) or lumbar spine (low back) is pushed past its regular boundaries.
-The disc pops outside the area it is supposed to be and ends up compressing a nerve that results in radiating pain.
+A disc herniation occurs when your spinal disc at the cervical (neck) thoracic (mid-back) or lumbar spine (lower back) is pushed past its regular boundaries.
+The disc pops outside the area it is supposed to be and ends up compressing a nerve results in radiating pain.
 When the compression occurs in the lumbar spine, it can create a radiating pain that travels down your legs.
 A radiologist or another doctor may refer to a lumbar disc bulge or spondylosis at L4-L5, for example.
 (The very low back is the coccygeal region or “tail bone”.)
 If the compression is in your neck, you usually experience pain running down your arms.
 An orthopedic surgeon may call that a cervical disc protrusion at C4-C5.
 You may also hear a doctor say that there exists a dural tear.

-Proving a Disc Herniation
+Proving a Disc Herniation Personal Injury Claim

-A disc herniation is serious medical condition that requires proper medical treatment to alleviate the negative symptoms.
+A disc herniation is a serious medical condition that requires proper medical treatment to alleviate the negative symptoms.
 If your disc herniation was caused by a car accident, you will need an MRI that proves your condition and an orthopedic surgeon to explain how the collision caused your injuries.

 Personal Injury Lawyers in St. Louis

 Determining the value of your disc injury can be tricky, but our skilled lawyers will find out how much insurance is available in your case before we start the negotiation process.
-Cantor Injury Law routinely wins disc herniation cases, and severe spinal injury cases including paralysis cases.
+Cantor Injury Law routinely wins disc herniation cases and severe spinal injury cases including paralysis cases.
 Let us put our skills and extensive resources to work for you today.